 James Hurley has stated: ‘Only with violence to the text can it be asserted that the idea of authority is absent from the language of headship and submission in Eph 5:22-33.
 However, a significant difference between the two passages must also be noted.
 Chapter 1 stresses that by God’s design all creation has been subjected to Christ for the sake of the church.
 In chapter 5 Paul sees God’s design as calling upon women to subject themselves (=submit) to their husbands as the church subjects itself to Christ.
 Husbands are not told to make their wives to be subject.
 Both Peter and Paul follow this pattern whenever they speak to persons called upon to be subordinate, whether wives, children, slaves or citizens.
 Submission for the sake of the love of Christ is set before the one who is to submit.’

 Submit – The word is not present in the Greek text of this verse, but is inferred from the previous verse.
-This circumstance does underline the fact that in Paul’s teaching, the submission of wife to husband is just one example of mutual submission.
+This circumstance indicates that in Paul’s teaching, the submission of wife to husband is just one example of mutual submission.

 As to the Lord – as part of their commitment to the Lord.